 Sump pumps are put under pressure from stormy weather.
 Luckily, as a responsible homeowner, you know your sump pump working hard in your basement or crawl space keeping your home safe and dry.

 Until the power goes out.

-The right size of pump is also a very important part of the selection process.
-It don't make much sense for your backup pump to have significantly less capacity than your primary, does it?
+Capacity The right size of the pump is also a very important part of the selection process.
+It doesn’t make much sense for your backup pump to have significantly less capacity than your primary, does it?
 You should make sure that your backup can pump the same water capacity as your primary or else you could end up with flooding even with a battery backup.

-At Hope Plumbing, we have the ability to install most homeowner supplied sump pumps and backups.
-Call today and ask about our Zoeller product line which is the same kind many of our plumbers install in their own homes (so you know it's good).
-If you have questions about your current sump pump or would like to talk about installing a battery-powered backup, call us at 317-641-HOPE.
+At Hope Plumbing, we can install most homeowner-supplied sump pumps and backups.
+Call today and ask about our Zoeller product line which is the same kind many of our plumbers install in their own homes (so you know it’s well).
+If you have questions about your current sump pump or would like to talk about installing a battery-powered backup, call us at (317) 751-9004.